9. Make time for yourself

 In the winter months it’s tempting to snatch as much sleep as you can, but embracing the early mornings will work wonders for your mood and in turn your sense of self.
 Set your alarm 30 minutes early to enjoy a relaxing cup of coffee or head out for a bracing run.

-Not only will morning exercise boost your mood for the day ahead but it can make you feel accomplished, organised, satisfied, relaxed and much more positive about life.
-Read more about the benefits of morning running.
+Morning exercise will boost your mood for the day ahead and it can also make you feel accomplished, organised, satisfied, relaxed and much more positive about life.
+Read more about the benefits of morning running

 5. Get outside